mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 ## The run function

 In it's simplest use, the `run` function generates and iterates over generated trial data, perturbing a chosen subset of Mimi's "external parameters", based on the defined distributions, and then runs the given Mimi model(s).
-The function retuns an instance of `SimulationInstance`, holding a mutated copy of the original `SimulationDef` with additional trial information as well as a list of references ot the models and a Dictionary of results.
+The function retuns an instance of `SimulationInstance`, holding a mutated copy of the original `SimulationDef` with additional trial information as well as a list of references ot the models and the results.
 Optionally, trial values and/or model results are saved to CSV files.

 ### Function signature